The African Woman: As Defined Through Music.

 Music Videos push the biased role of the Black Women ensuring that black Women are not taken seriously in the workplace.
 While Black Women in the music industry capitalize monetarily, it leaves those in other profession fighting a battle against sexual harassment and finding serious relationships devoid of superficiality.

-Rap Artists like Sir Mix-A- Lot, 50 Cent, Snoop Dog, to name a few, have been commercialized by the Music Industry, enslaved by Consumerism and capitalistic greed not only helped to sell the black Woman backward into prostitution but they themselves are victims of the system.
+Rap Artists like so many others have been commercialized by the Music Industry, enslaved by Consumerism and capitalistic greed not only helped to sell the black Woman backward into systemic prostitution but they themselves are victims of the system.
 The assumption being they are well endowed, having no intellectual value other than that wich is attached to prowess.

 Pre-Civil rights, the period of enslavement identifies the black Male as producer of future capital, the producers of cattle, slave children, to line the pockets of the slave master, or as a Mandingo warming the beds of the Mistress of the house.
 They also have been geared by Society to view the Black Woman as little more than sex objects.